Mellanox/SAI-Implementation/README.md

 Mellanox SAI implementation
 ============================

-This repository contains SAI implementation for Mellanox hardware.
+This repository contains SAI implementation and SDK image for Mellanox hardware for SONIC project (https://github.com/Azure/sonic).

 SAI headers are based on latest head (as of May 2, 2017) of release v1.0 SAI headers can be downloaded from https://github.com/opencomputeproject/SAI/